 This illustrates one of my old opinions.
 In situations where both approaches apply, a smart engineer, even working with very limited technology (vacuum tubes, hand calculation, and mechanical everything) can run rings around a less-smart engineer with SPICE and all sorts of great modern parts.

 AVO Universal Avometer Model 8 Mk IV

 AVO made the best analog multimeters ever, and the Model 8 Mk IV was really the best of the lot.
-This one came from the estate of a man who collected Rolls-Royce cars as well.
+This one came from the estate of a man who also collected Rolls-Royce cars.
 No trace of stickiness in the meter movement.

 AVO Universal Avometer Model 16

 More modern looking but not in the same class at all.
 It's almost like a barometer—you have to thump it to get the meter to settle properly.